scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Control Services provide paths to endpoints through the `SegmentLookupService` RPC.
 This API is exposed:

-- for core ASes, on the SCION dataplane exposed to other ASes
+- for core ASes, on the SCION dataplane to other ASes
-- for all ASes, on the intra-domain protocol network exposed towards endpoints.
+- for all ASes, on their intra-domain network to endpoints.

 ~~~~
 service SegmentLookupService {